-Black tea flavoured with spices is a traditional drink offered as a welcome before a meal, and also usually served afterwards.
+Black tea flavoured with spices is a traditional drink offered as a welcome before a meal and usually served afterwards too.
 Although the majority of the population is Muslim, alcohol is widely available and readily consumed in Azerbaijan.

 Meeting and greeting in Azerbaijan

 When arriving at an Azeri’s home, it’s customary to remove one’s shoes.
-It’s also polite to bring a gift; avoid giving alcohol as a gift.
+It’s also polite to bring a gift; though one should avoid gifting alcohol.

 Religion in Azerbaijan